Inca Kola: History

-In 1910, in Rímac, one of Lima's oldest and most traditional neighborhoods, an immigrant English family began a small bottling company under their family name, Lindley.
-In 1928, the company was formally chartered in Peru as Corporación José R. Lindley S.A., whereupon Joseph R. Lindley became its first General Manager.
+In 1910, an immigrant English family founded a small bottling company under their family name Lindley in Lima's neighborhoods Rímac.
+The company was officially incorporated in Peru in 1928 as Corporación José R. Lindley S.A., Joseph R. Lindley became its first General Manager.

 By the early 1930s, the company had a line of ten flavors of soda including Orange Squash, Lemon Squash, Champagne Kola, and Cola Rosada.
-In 1935, on the occasion of the 400th anniversary of Lima's founding, Lindley introduced what was to become its most noted product, Inca Kola, whose flavor was based on Lemon Verbena (Verbena de Indias, Hierbaluisa or Cedrón).
-He had experimented with various mixtures, other ingredients and levels of carbonation, until finally he came up with this combination of thirteen special plant-derived flavors.
+In 1935, the 400th anniversary of the founding of Lima, Lindely launched Inca Kola, the flavor was derived from Lemon Verbena (Verbena de Indias, Hierbaluisa or Cedrón).
+Inca Kola is made from thirteen special plant extracts.
 The company launched "Inca Kola" under the slogan "There is only one Inca Kola and it's like no other" (Inca Kola sólo hay una y no se parece a ninguna).

-By the mid-1940s, Inca Kola was a market leader in Lima due to an aggressive advertising campaign.
-Appealing to the Peruvian nationalism that was prevalent among the population, the company positioned Inca Kola as a traditional Peruvian drink, using national and indigenous iconography and images.
-This advertising campaign was very successful, and bottling volume expanded greatly.
+In 1945s, Inca Kola had become a bestseller in the Lima market thanks to extensive advertising campaigns.
+To appeal to Peruvian nationalism, the company positioned Inca Kola as a traditional Peruvian drink.
+The bottles were adorned with iconic national and indigenous iconography.
+This design led Inca Kola's sales surpass Coca-Cola and Pepsi in Peru.

-Inca Kola reached levels of 38% market penetration by 1970, eclipsing all other carbonated drinks in Peru and firmly establishing itself as "Peru's Drink" (La Bebida del Perú).
-A common logo in the late 1970s and early 1980s featured the slogan "Made of National Flavor!" (¡De Sabor Nacional!), later changed to "The taste of Peru" (El Sabor del Perú).
+By 1970, Inca Kola had achieved a 38% market share in Peru, surpassing all other carbonated beverages in the country, becoming the representative of "Peru's Drink" (La Bebida del Perú).
+In the late 1970s and early 1980s, Inca Kola's common logo featured the slogan "Made of National Flavor!" (¡De Sabor Nacional!), later changed to "The taste of Peru" (El Sabor del Perú).

-On January 22, 2009, Inca Kola partnered with D'Onofrio, an iconic Peruvian ice cream brand owned by Nestlé, to launch an Inca Kola flavored ice pop.
+On January 22th, 2009, Inca Kola partnered with Nestlé's Peruvian ice cream brand D'Onofrio, to launch an Inca Kola flavored ice pop.

 In the United States, Inca Kola is manufactured by the Coca-Cola company and sold in supermarkets in 2 L bottles, cans, and individual bottles.

-It also sells a diet version.
+Inca Kola also sells a diet version.